DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	For the details of the defining or import process, please check the "Procedure to use" section.
 	This section focuses on the properties of models.

-	You can adjust the detail of the model in the model config page.
+	You can adjust the details of the model in the model config page.
 	Double click or select model and click edit button to open model config page.

 	.. image:: images/mod_finder_settings_4.png